BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 );
 ```

-For this behaviour we only have the operator.
+For this behavior, we only have the operator.
 This creation function would not be that intuitive to use.

-To get some more overview of the behaviour lets start a small exercise.
+To get some more overview of the behavior lets to start a small exercise.